AdamBrodzinski/awesome-stack/server/README.md

-# Starter App
+# GraphQL API

-A very basic Phoenix API.
-Sets up RethinkDB and GraphQL with generic user type
+To start app:

+  * `brew install rethinkdb`
-  1. Install dependencies with `mix deps.get`
+  * Install dependencies with `mix deps.get`
-  2. Start Phoenix endpoint with `mix phoenix.server`
+  * Start Phoenix endpoint with `mix phoenix.server`

-Now you can visit [`localhost:4000/graphql`](http://localhost:4000/graphql) from your browser to view the GraphQL schema.
+Now you can visit [`localhost:4000`](http://localhost:4000/api) from a GraphiQL IDE

+## Notes

+- app is named `Api`
+- this is currently using Phoenix 1.2RC
+- removed get text
+- removed views
+- no brunch
+- no ecto (in favor of RethinkDB)